- OSHA Safety Colors Defined

 - Red – The color red is used on any safety signs, labels, or other objects to signify danger or to alert people that they need to stop.

 - Orange – The color orange is used to alert people of dangerous parts on a machine or piece of equipment.
-The danger could be from crushing, cutting, shocking or otherwise physically harming people or the facility.
-These warning postings are most used on labels applied to machinery but could also be used on signs and other objects.
+The danger could be from a crush, cut, shock hazard, or any other hazard that could physically harm people or the facility.
+These warning postings are most used on labels in reference to machinery but could also be used on signs and other objects.

 - Yellow – Anywhere that caution needs to be used, yellow should be the primary color on the signs or labels.
 Like OSHA, this includes risks of tripping, falling, getting burned, being caught in a pinch point, experiencing hearing damage, and almost any other common hazard that may be present.

 - Green – The color green is used to alert people to the presence of an emergency egress.
-This is important for helping people escape from an area if they need to.
+This provides directions for those needing to escape areas during emergency events.
 Another place where green is used according to ANSI is to identify where first aid and other types of safety equipment are kept.

-- Blue – The color blue is used on signs and labels that provide information about a particular item or area.
+- Blue – The color blue is used on signs and labels that provide information and suggestions about a particular item or location.
 This information doesn't necessarily have to be safety related.

 - Purple – The color purple is reserved by ANSI for future use, but it has become a de facto standard for radiation hazards through popular use.